YarnSpinnerTool/YarnSpinner-Unreal/README.md

 There are several important Yarn Spinner features that are not yet present in the alpha release of Yarn Spinner for Unreal.

-- **Tested on macOS only.** We haven't yet tested this on Windows.
-It may not even compile.
+- **macOS support only.** Windows is not currently supported, but it will be in future version.
 - **No variables.** Storing and retrieving Yarn variables is not yet implemented.
 - **No localisation support.** The Yarn Spinner importer does not currently populate string tables automatically.
 - **No functions.** Functions cannot be called from inside Yarn scripts.